FIELD NOTE · June 15, 2026 · 10 min read

 In other words, data readiness solves a real but bounded part of the problem.
 Even when an enterprise has its data infrastructure right, most AI implementations still fail.
 The reasons are structural: the decision the AI is supposed to inform was never clearly named, the workflow it was meant to support didn’t get redesigned, no one owned the outcome, and there was no feedback loop to learn from what shipped.

 Getting the data right is a prerequisite.
 It is not deliverable.
-The work of designing the decision architecture around the data still has to happen, and most enterprises haven't budgeted for it.
+The work of designing the decision architecture around the data still has to happen, and most enterprises haven’t budgeted for it.
+This is why we always automate the data layer first — it is the foundation the rest of the system stands on, not the finish line.

 Myth 2: “Our pilot succeeded, so the deployment will scale.”